 The person making the application must hold parental responsibility.
-If those with parental responsibility are unable to agree on the preferences received by Tupton Primary and Nursery Academy or Derbyshire County Council, it may be necessary for parents to obtain further legal advice.
-Tupton Primary and Nursery Academy and Derbyshire County Council will continue to process an application unless legal documentation is provided that states an application cannot be processed.
-In cases where multiple applications are received for the same child, Tupton Primary and Nursery Academy and Derbyshire County Council will establish where the child lives for the majority of the time.
+If those with parental responsibility are unable to agree on the preferences received by Tupton Primary & Nursery Academy or Derbyshire County Council, it may be necessary for parents to obtain further legal advice.
+Tupton Primary & Nursery Academy or Derbyshire County Council will continue to process an application unless legal documentation is provided that states an application cannot be processed.
+In cases where multiple applications are received for the same child, Tupton Primary & Nursery Academy or Derbyshire County Council will establish where the child lives for the majority of the time.